tinobragaa/password-creator/README.md

 # Credits

-### A list of references and tutorials used for the project:
+A list of references used for the site:

+### References and Tutorials

 * [Password Generator Tutorial](https://www.geeksforgeeks.org/create-a-random-password-generator-using-python/)
 * [How to Create Random Strings](https://favtutor.com/blogs/create-random-string-password-python)